Company and tax law

 The preponderance of foreigners in the Principality of Monaco has an impact on family law litigation, which is frequently of an international nature.

-Monaco’s accession to the Council of Europe on 5 October 2004 led to changes in family law, influenced by the case law of the European Court of Human Rights.
+Finally, Monaco's accession to the Council of Europe on 5 October 2004 contributed to the development of family law, under the influence of the case law of the European Court of Human Rights (ECHR), and GREVIO's monitoring of the implementation of the Convention on Preventing and Combating Violence against Women and Domestic Violence (Istanbul Convention).

-The provisions of the IPL Code relating to adoption have been clarified by Law No. 1.470 of 17 June 2019 (conditions for consent and procedure for the forced execution of a foreign adoption decision).
+- The provisions of the Code DIP relating to adoption have been clarified by Law No. 1.470 of 17 June 2019 (conditions for consent and procedure for the forced execution of a foreign adoption decision).
 In parallel wih this, it substantially recast the internal rules for simple and full adoption.

 Labour law